Care & Support

 Maintenance (Direct Labour Team)

-During 2017/2018, the Direct Labour Team responded to over 4000 response repair requests and undertook works at numerous properties when they became vacant.
-Members of the team continued to provide gardening, caretaking and window cleaning services to over 60 schemes consisting of over 350 units of accommodation.
+During 2018/2019, the Direct Labour Team responded to over 4300 response repair requests and undertook works at numerous properties when they became vacant.
+Members of the team continued to provide gardening, caretaking and window cleaning services to almost 60 schemes consisting of over 400 units of accommodation.

 The Trust also visits all schemes on a weekly basis to check all fire equipment is in full working order to ensure the safety of our tenants.
 The Direct Labour Team completed the refurbishment of The Waverley in Weymouth which has been converted from a Public House to three units of accommodation and a hub for community activities for adults with a learning disability.